Codreum/terraform-aws-dns-monitoring-nxdomain/README.md

 }
 ```

+You can also copy the main.tf file from example folder, and make the minimal edit
+- replace  module source with "github.com/Codreum/terraform-aws-dns-monitoring-free//modules?ref=v0.1.0"
+- Change free_log_group_name , dns_alert_sns_arn, free_vpc_id or/and free_zone_id to your own resource

 3. (optional) this module exports dashboard URLs, alarm ARNs, and metric names via Terraform outputs.
-If you want the output, paste this code too
+If you want the output, paste this code too into your own main.tf
 ```hcl
 output "dns_free_enabled" {
   value = module.dnsci.enabled